V (1983 miniseries)

 V (or V: The Original Miniseries) is a two-part American science-fiction television miniseries, written and directed by Kenneth Johnson.
-First shown in 1983, it initiated the science-fiction franchise concerning aliens known as the "Visitors" trying to gain control of Earth, and of the ways the populace reacts.
+Its debut on NBC in 1983 initiated the science-fiction franchise concerning reptilian aliens known as the Visitors trying to gain control of Earth, and of the reaction by the human populace.

-Plot summary
+Plot

 A race of aliens arrives on Earth in a fleet of 50 huge, saucer-shaped motherships, which hover over major cities across the world.
 They reveal themselves on the roof of the United Nations building in New York City, appearing human, but requiring special glasses to protect their eyes and having a distinctive resonance to their voices.
 Referred to as the Visitors, they reach out in friendship, ostensibly seeking the help of humans to obtain chemicals and minerals needed to aid their ailing world, which is revealed to be a planet orbiting the star Sirius.
 In return, the Visitors promise to share their advanced technology with humanity.
 The governments of Earth accept the arrangement, and the Visitors, commanded by their leader John and his deputy Diana, begin to gain considerable influence with human authorities.

 Strange events begin to occur.
 Scientists in particular become the objects of increasing media and public hostility.
 They experience government restrictions on their activities and movements.
 Others, particularly those keen on examining the Visitors more closely, begin to disappear or are discredited.
 Noted scientists confess to subversive activities; some of them exhibit other unusual behaviors, such as suddenly demonstrating hand preference opposite to the one they were known to have.

-Television journalist cameraman Michael Donovan covertly boards one of the Visitors' motherships.
-Donovan discovers that beneath their human-like façade—a thin, synthetic skin and human-eye contact lenses—the aliens are carnivorous reptilian humanoids with horned foreheads and green, scaly skin.
-He also witnesses them eating whole live animals such as rodents and birds.
+Television journalist cameraman Michael Donovan covertly boards one of the motherships of the Visitors.
+Donovan discovers their human-like façade of a thin, synthetic skin and human-eye contact lenses, and that the aliens are carnivorous reptilian humanoids with horned foreheads and green, scaly skin.
+He witnesses them eating whole live animals such as rodents and birds.
 Donovan, who first took footage of one of the alien ships flying overhead while on duty in El Salvador, records some of his findings on videotape and escapes from the mothership with the evidence.
 However, just as the exposé is about to air on television, the broadcast is interrupted by the Visitors, who have taken control of the media.
 Their announcement makes Donovan and his close friend and assistant Tony fugitives pursued by both the police and the Visitors.

 Scientists around the world continue to be persecuted, both to discredit them (as the part of the human population most likely to discover the Visitors' secrets) and to distract the rest of the population with a scapegoat to whom they can attribute their fears.
 Key human individuals are subjected to Diana's special mind-control process called "conversion", which turns them into the Visitors' pawns, leaving only subtle behavioral clues to this manipulation.
 Others become subjects of Diana's horrifying biological experiments.